 One interpretation of the last of the prison letters is that Philemon’s runaway slave Onesimus escaped from his master/owner and traveled to Rome from Colossae.
 It does not say how or explains the circumstances of the meet up with Paul.
 Paul was instrumental, “in the midwiving the birth of these souls, Onesimus and Philemon (echoing poet John O’Donahue’s beautiful words) for Christ.
 This conversion of faith was so powerful that it gave Onesimus courage to carry a personal letter back to his master.
 Runaway slaves were to be dealt with punishment if not the death sentence.
 Paul implored Philemon to honor and foster the kindness and forgiveness principles of faith to his slave and accept him in a brotherly kinship.
 Paul implored Philemon in his letter to forgive Onesimus’s of his slave debt and treat him as a brother in Christ.
 Both men were gently encouraged in their Christian relationship toward one another.
 Philemon receives him back and sets him free.
 Onesimus’s name means “useful”.

 That’s not the last we hear of Onesimus in the NT.
 He is referenced in Colossians 4:9.
 And historical records show a Saint Onesimus.
 It seems like after his emancipation he went back to serve Paul and then, after Paul’s death, served the other apostles.
 A Bishops list that follows the line of leaders of the Ephesus church, shows Onesimus’s name right after Timothy’s.
 Onesimus became the Bishop of this church.
-His is a beautiful story of restoration from slave to a bishop that can only happen through God’s economy.
+His is a beautiful account of restoration from slave to a bishop that can only happen through God’s economy.
+It is key to the consummation of verse 6.

 The words of this letter demonstrate the life-changing power of the Gospel in just one of many social conditions of society.
 It is how relationships can change for the good.
 In other eras, there have been similar examples of slaves being freed (through manumission), some chose to stay and continue to serve their former masters.